 Hi.
 I am a philosophy professor at the University of Iowa.
 My research and teaching interests include the history of the mind-body problem, the methods of rationalism, free will and determinism, agency, and existentialism.
 I recently completed a book-length study of the philosophy of the 17th-Century philosopher and scientist, Margaret Cavendish.
 She defends the view that the bodies that surround us, and the bodies that compose us, are sophisticated, perceptive and smart.
 Then she proceeds to develop a number of compelling theses about freedom, agency, and obligation.
-I am continuing to work on Cavendish and on related issues in Spinoza's monism and pan-psychism.
+I am continuing to work on both Cavendish and Descartes, and on related issues in Spinoza's monism and pan-psychism.